veikman/dmote-keycap/README.md

 After being extruded to three dimensions, each image used to mark a side of the key is tilted using the `:slope` parameter and moved so that SVG’s [0, 0] ends up at the height of the top of the stem.

+## Batch mode format

+Batch mode allows for rendering arbitrarily large sets of keys with arbitrary shared and unique properties.
+Settings for a batch of keys are to be specified in EDN format, a data serialization format chosen partly because, unlike e.g.
+YAML, it allows maps as map keys.
+Overrides can be passed on the command line.

+The EDN file for a batch must contain a vector of maps, keyed by maps of properties, with vectors of individual switches as their values.
+Each individual switch must be represented either by a map of properties or by a shorthand format interpreted according to the parent map.

+Valid examples of the expected format are available under `config`.
+Here is a complete usage example calling one of those, for FDM printing with a 0.5 mm nozzle, which is recommended:

+`lein run -- --batch config/concertina/64key/alps/colemak.edn --skirt-thickness 2.4 --error-body-positive -0.7 --error-stem-positive 0.1 --supported  --render`

 ## Printing